lu-jeremy/food-bridge/README.md

 The platform's strength lies in its intuitive approach to search functionality.
 Rather than requiring users to navigate complex databases or rigid category systems, food banks can simply describe what they're looking for in natural language.
-When a coordinator types "we need fresh vegetables for our weekend distribution," the AI understands the context and intent, delivering relevant results that match their specific requirements.

 What sets Food Bridge apart is its practical consideration of logistics.
 The system automatically prioritizes nearby